TradeIdeasPhilip/jpeg/README.md

 And I have some low level tools for inspecting that step.

 The idea is straight from a linear algebra text book, but it's good to see it actually working.

+# Misc / Unsorted

+We do not want a matrix that could do everything.
+It will have trouble doing anything well.
+Think about the case of the JPEG where we could choose photo mode or text mode.
+That's great when we want to choose which channels to clip.
+But I'm hoping for cases where the computer can automatically notice that some data is very easy to predict in the entropy encoder.
+The computer might pick or even create a good matrix for the data.